itxKAE/Video-Steganography/README.md

-Video-Steganography
+## ICT2202 - Video-Steganography

-#Description
+## Description
-This python script allows user to hide secret text file on to media files such as image files, audio files, and video files.
+###This python script allows user to hide secret text file on to media files such as image files, audio files, and video files.

 ## Table of Contents
 * [Getting Started](#getting-started)